Creating Edge Delta Hosted Agents

-Hosted Agents are Edge Delta agents that are hosted in cloud infrastructure owned and managed by the Edge Delta team.
-You might decide to use hosted agents in the following scenarios:
+Hosted Agents are Edge Delta agents that are hosted in cloud infrastructure owned and managed by Edge Delta.
+See here for more information about Hosted Agents.

 Creating a Hosted Agent